Skip to main content

 Overview

-We are inviting all of those who are aged 16 years and older and who are pregnant and have chosen for their care to be at Liverpool Women’s Hospital to take part in this study.
+We will also invite those who are automatically enrolled to give healthcare data if they would like to take part in other parts of the study.
 We will also ask partners (if applicable) if they would like to take part.

 We want to involve all families from different ethnic, cultural, social and family backgrounds so that we can understand how to improve the health and wellbeing of all children in the Liverpool City Region.